jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 ---
 layout: post
-title: "Sample Write-up from Hackthebox"
-subtitle: "Leaning is free."
+title: "TryHackMe - Archangel"
+subtitle: "Good practice for OSCP."
-date: 2021-06-03 23:45:13 -0400
+date: 2021-06-05 23:45:13 -0400
-background: '/img/posts/htb-devel/htb_wallpaper.jpg'
+background: '/img/blue_wave.jpg'
 ---

+# Introduction

-This is an eazy rated box on TryHackMe cybersecurity training platform.
-The combination on vulnerabilities left me positivly surprised, since it combines one of the most common ones.
-I definatelly reccomend this box for OSCP exam preparation.
+This is an easy rated box on **TryHackMe** cybersecurity training platform.
+The combination of vulnerabilities is a very good practice for **OSCP** exam since it combines common ones - chaining LFI & log poisoning to RCE, exploit of a cronjob and a SUID file.

+# Enumeration
 Thanks to [Ippsec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) , the initial scan of every box is the same :

 ```bash